-Performance outcomes Acceptable outcomes Area a and frontage of lots - except for Rura l zone PO1 AO1.1 Lots provide a minimum area and frontage in accordance with Table 9.4.4.3B. (f) (g) (ii) public transport services; and (iii) open space; and allows for the protection of environmental features; and accommodates site constraints. (b) ots are created with an area of less than a except for where: The subdivision results in no additional lots (boundary realignment) and does not create an additional rural lifestyle lot or rural residential purposes lot; or AO1.1 No acceptable outcome is provided.
-PO1 Whe reali (a) .2 re for a boundary realignment, the gnment only occurs where it would: AO1.2 No acceptable outcome is provided.
+Performance outcomes Acceptable outcomes Area Area and frontage of lots - except for Rural zone PO1 include an area and frontage that: is consistent with the design of lots in the surrounding area; allows the desired amenity of the zone to be achieved; is able to accommodate all buildings, structures and works associated with the intended land use; allow the site to be provided with sufficient access; considers the proximity of the land to: (i) centres; AO1.1 Lots provide a minimum area and frontage in accordance with Table 9.4.4.3B. (f) (g) (ii) public transport services; and (iii) open space; and allows for the protection of environmental features; and accommodates site constraints.
+PO1 No li 60ha (a) AO1.1 No acceptable outcome is provided.
+PO1 Whe reali (a) .2 ere for a boundary realignment, the gnment only occurs where it would: AO1.2 No acceptable outcome is provided.